ajrlewis/post_weather/README.md

 # PostWeather

-This is a Python package for getting the "weather" at a given "postcode"!
+This is a Python package for getting the "weather" at a given "postcode" on a given "date"!

 ## Installation